Duro Ladipo: Career

 Ladipọ tried hard and succeeded in exposing himself to traditional and Yoruba cultural elements, especially when living under the veil of a Christian home.
 At a young age, he would sneak out of the vicarage to watch Yoruba festivals.
 This fascination with his culture goaded him into researching and experimenting with theatrical drama and writing.
 After leaving Oṣogbo, he went to Ibadan, where he became a teacher.
-While in Ibadan he became one of the founding members of an artist club called Mbari Mbayo and became influenced by a German scholar named Ulli Beier.
-He later replicated the club in Oṣogbo, and it became the premier group for promoting budding artists and dramatists in Oṣogbo.
-Throughout his career, Duro Ladipọ wrote ten Yoruba folk operas combining dance, music, mime, proverbs, drumming and praise songs.
+While in Ibadan, he became one of the founding members of an artist club called Mbari Mbayo and became influenced by a German scholar named Ulli Beier.
+Ladipọ later replicated the club in Oṣogbo, and it became the premier group for promoting budding artists and dramatists in Oṣogbo.
+Throughout his career, Ladipọ wrote 10 Yoruba folk operas combining dance, music, mime, proverbs, drumming and praise songs.

 Ladipo started his personal theatre group in 1961, but he became fully established with the founding of the Mbari Mbayo Club in Oṣogbo.
-His popularity as the leader of a folk opera group rests on his three plays: Ọbamoro in 1962, Ọba ko so and Ọba Waja in 1964. Ọba Waja - "The King is Dead" - is based on the same historical event that inspired fellow Nigerian playwright Wọle Ṣoyinka's Death and the King's Horseman.)
+His popularity as the leader of a folk opera group rests on his three plays: Ọbamoro in 1962, Ọba ko so and Ọba Waja in 1964. Ọba Waja – "The King is Dead" – is based on the same historical event that inspired fellow Nigerian playwright Wọle Ṣoyinka's Death and the King's Horseman.)
 He also promoted Mọremi, a play about the Yoruba ancestress of the same name.
-He later transformed Mbari Mbayo into a cultural center, an arts gallery and a meeting point for young artists seeking to develop their talents.
-Duro Ladipọ wrote quite a number of plays, such as Suru Baba Iwa" and "Tanimowo Iku."
+He later transformed Mbari Mbayo into a cultural center, an arts gallery and a meeting point for young artists seeking to develop their talents.Ladipọ wrote quite a number of plays, including Suru Baba Iwa and Tanimowo Iku.
 Some of his plays were also produced for television.
 In fact, he created Bode Wasinimi for the Nigerian Television Authority, Ibadan.

-In 1977, Duro Ladipo participated in FESTAC '77, the Second World Festival of Black and African Arts and Culture, in Lagos, Nigeria.
+In 1977, Ladipo participated in FESTAC '77, the Second World Festival of Black and African Arts and Culture, in Lagos, Nigeria.

 Personal life

 Despite his Christian background, Ladipo was a polygamist and had three wives and about fifteen children.
-In 1964, he married Abiodun Duro-Ladipo, his third wife, and she became a permanent member of the troupe.
+In 1964, he married Abiodun Duro-Ladipo as the second wife,and married Bisi as his third wife, and she became a permanent member of the troupe.
 She gained fame as an actress, taking main roles in all the plays performed by the company.
-He died on March 11, 1978, at the age of 51 after a short illness.
+Ladipo died on 11 March 1978, at the age of 51, after a short illness.
 It is said that when he died the heavens opened, and there was sudden rain with lightning and thunder.
 This was interpreted as a sign that Shango, the god of thunder and the main character of his most famous work, welcomed him into the heavens.
+He had many children, among whom was Ladepo Richard Duro-Ladipo, who took after him as a theatre practitioner of note.